-"Latest News" items produced by the City of Eden Prairie Communications Division are written communications directed at members of the news media and the public at large.
+News items produced by the City of Eden Prairie Communications Division are intended for members of the news media and the community at large.

 Fall Yard Waste Disposal